 What I Do & Why

-I see yoga, movement, meditation, and mindful discussions as opportunities for you to look closer, listen carefully, see and feel answers to your questions, ...and change your whole life.
+I see yoga and movement, meditation and reflection, and mindful discussions as opportunities for you to look closer, listen carefully, see and feel answers to your questions, ...and change your whole life.

 This is about who you've been, who you are now, and who you'll become.